What we know about the victims of the Bondi Beach shooting in Australia

 Tibor Weitzen

-The granddaughter of Tibor Weitzen, 78, identified him as killed in the attack.
+The granddaughter of Tibor Weitzen, 78, identified him as having been killed in the attack.

 Leor Amzalak told Australia’s ABC News that Weitzen was "truly the best you could ask for."